ponlakrit1/smart-care/README.md

 # smart-care
 Smart care application.
-An application built with Java.
+An application built with Java and recognize image by tensorflow

 ## Project Status